WholyFit is not Christian Yoga

 God’s Word will always be right.
 Why believe the Bible?
 Because God is perfectly holy and loves you.
 He wants what’s best for you is always faithful.
 Each of our hearts are corrupted in some way.
 None of us is perfect.
 (If you think you are perfect, you are deceived already.)

-The reason you and I should not judge others is because we cannot often see the sin in our own lives.
-It is not my intention to accuse anyone.
-Neither you nor I have the right to judge because you and I may entertain sins we are unaware of that are of larger consequence than those we call someone else out on.
+Our stance in WholyFit is that yoga and Christianity does not mix…at all.
+Before we continue it’s good to clarify that the bible teaches not to judge others because we cannot often see the sin in our own lives, This ministry does not accuse anyone.
+Everyone has sins we are unaware of and the Lord knows if they are of larger consequence than those we call someone else out on.

 Idol Worship is Wrong

-No doubt about it.
-There is much research on this, but it is not my focus at this time to elaborate, but rather to share my eyewitness experience.
+There is much research on this, but it is not my focus at this time to elaborate, (this is Laura writing) but rather to share my eyewitness experience.
 I used to take yoga classes and teach yoga until I realized that yoga promotes the worship of idols and opens practitioners up to demonic spirits.

 At yoga certification, we were directed to give our souls “completely to Shiva.”
 I renounced yoga and repented.
 I advise any sister or brother in Christ to avoid yoga at all cost.
 Since there are no other “gods” except for God, Shiva and all other sources of supernatural power come from demons.
 There are hidden agendas of the enemy working through yoga whether people are intentional about it or not.
 Of course Yogis (people who do yoga) don’t understand this.
 All the Yogis I’ve met are really nice people and we can befriend them in other ways besides participating in their classes.
-In order not to contribute to the downfall of yogis and for your own spiritual safety I recommend that:
+Participating in yoga contributes to the downfall of yogis.
+For spiritual safety I recommend that:

 - condone yoga’s philosophies